thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Intro,_Types,_Values,_Variables,_Control_Flow.desc.md

 ### Symbol

-The last primitive data type is also the newest addition to Javascript, and is called symbol.
-Talking about symbols is a bit advanced for day 1 of Javascript (especially when we haven't talked about objects yet).
+The last primitive data type is also the newest addition to JavaScript, and is called symbol.
+Talking about symbols is a bit advanced for day 1 of JavaScript (especially when we haven't talked about objects yet).
 When you're ready to learn more about them, [check out the docs!](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Symbol)

 ## Values and Expressions
 Values are the simplest components in JavaScript. ```1``` is a value, ```true``` is a value, ```"hello"``` is a value, ```function() {}``` is a value.